Corn Removal Procedure

 What causes freckles?

 Normally, freckles are uniform in colour though they may vary among different people.
 Some people may have reddish yellow patches on the skin while others may develop a tan or bright yellow or black and typically darker than the color of the surrounding skin.
 Sun exposure is the primary cause behind freckles and thus, the condition worsens right after you are exposed to sunlight.
-These patches get lightened during winter months and are also caused due to a splurge in the amount of melanin pigment and not due to any sort of increase in the number of pigment producing cells called melanocytes.
+These patches get lightened during winter months and are also caused due to a splurge in the amount of melanin pigment (learn more about pigmentation) and not due to any sort of increase in the number of pigment producing cells called melanocytes.